A House of Dynamite is a riveting and ingenious tale of mass destruction – review

 A House of Dynamite stands as a grim and timely warning about the renewed dangers of nuclear proliferation.
 Another way of looking at it, though, is as the most entertaining Hollywood movie on the subject of potential mass destruction since Stanley Kubrick’s Dr Strangelove.
 Unlike Kubrick, Bigelow doesn’t offer much humour – satirical or otherwise – but this is a white knuckle ride of a movie in which the tension is ratcheted up to near breaking point early on, and then simply keeps on rising.
 German composer Volker Bertelmann’s ominous score, heavy on the strident strings, puts viewers on edge even more.

 Noah Oppenheim’s ingeniously structured screenplay replays the same incidents from different perspectives and in different locations.
 Idris Elba, as the president of the United States, isn’t seen in the first part of the movie.
-Instead he is heard at the other end of phone lines as his panicked staff brief him about his options.
+Instead, he is heard at the other end of the phone as his panicked staff briefs him about his options.

 Inevitably, gallows humour soon creeps in, whether intentional or not, simply because the situation is so extreme and so absurd.
 Certain lines here – “there is no plan B”; “in a little over seven minutes, we will lose the city of Chicago” – could come straight out of the cheesiest of disaster movies.
 “This is insanity,” someone yells late in the film.
 “No, it’s reality,” comes the reply.